 - Strasheela, an environment built on top of the Mozart/Oz constraint programming language.

-Other programs not being actively developed
+Other programs no longer being actively developed

 - LilyPondTool was created as a plugin for the jEdit text editor.